lenstronomy/lenstronomy/Paper/paper.md

 LT is supported by International Helmholtz-Weizmann Research School for Multimessenger Astronomy.
 MU is supported by KIPAC and the Stanford Summer Research Program.
 MZ is supported by the National Science Foundation of China.
-AA is supported by a Royal Society Wolfson Fellowship
+AA is supported by a Royal Society Wolfson Fellowship.

 # References